 The Brits have had all kinds of terror.

-So I I frankly, I don't think we're gonna see the uh madridization of of of uh Great Britain.
+So I frankly, I don't think we're going to see the madridization of Great Britain.

-Uh I just I don't see I think it's gonna be just the opposite.
+I think it's going to be just the opposite.

-I I think just as I've always said, you people called me shortly after 9-11 when the dem well, it wasn't shortly after when the Democrats finally started to deviate from a unified country and started trying to make political gain out of the uh 9-11 attack and then when the Iraq war started.
+I think, just as I've always said, you people called me shortly after 9-11 when the Democrats, well, it wasn't shortly after, when the Democrats finally started to deviate from a unified country and started trying to make political gain out of the 9-11 attack and then when the Iraq war started.

-I remember a number of you people calling Russia, if we're hit again, uh is it really gonna hurt Bush?
+I remember a number of you people calling, Russia, if we're hit again, is it really going to hurt Bush?

 And I said, look at this logically.

-You've got one guy basically saying we've got to get these people, we've got to take it to them, and we're not gonna waver, we're not gonna quiver.
+You've got one guy basically saying, we've got to get these people.

-And then you've got people now trying to it pretty much erased 9-11 from everybody's memory.
+And then you've got people now trying to pretty much erase 9-11 from everybody's memory.

-Who who do you think would benefit from another attack?
+Who do you think would benefit from another attack?

-I don't think the the people of this country are gonna sit around and blame another attack on the uh on the fact that we're at war with these people.
+I don't think the people of this country are going to sit around and blame another attack on the fact that we're at war with these people.

-I think it'd be more afraid of of turning over the country to people whose idea is to basically run and hide and try to make appeasement deals with these people.
+I think they'd be more afraid of turning over the country to people whose idea is to basically run and hide and try to make appeasement deals with these people.

 Are there going to be more calls for Tony Blair to get out of Iraq?